-This blog post will answer the following questions on the legal concepts of excluded questions and stricken evidence:
+This blog post will answer some frequently asked questions on the legal concepts of excluded questions and stricken evidence.

 During a trial, it is the duty of attorneys to object to evidence that may not be admissible.

 If a judge “sustains” an objection the jury must disregard the question.
 Jurors may not wonder or guess about what the answer to a question might be.

 If the objection is allowed is the unanswered question on the record?